LaTeX back-end

-The following options are available when the LaTeX backend is used.
+The following options are available when the LaTeX back end is used.
 Those can be passed as keywords when calling the function pretty_table

 :